joegasparich/viceversa/README.md

 	✓ Change to SVG
 	- Animate?
 	- Get rid of password
+	- Only show if entering at root url
 Nav
 	✓ Always visible on the left
 	✓ Everything goes grey on hover